-- Knowing if you have a family history of sudden cardiac arrest (onset of heart disease in a family member before the age of 50 or a sudden, unexplained death at an early age) - Telling your health care provider during your pre-season physical about any unusual symptoms of chest discomfort, shortness of breath, racing or irregular heartbeat, or feeling faint, especially if you feel these symptoms with physical activity - Taking only prescription drugs that are prescribed to you by your health care provider - Being aware that the inappropriate use of prescription medications or energy drinks can increase your risk - Being honest and reporting symptoms of chest discomfort, unusual shortness of breath, racing or irregular heartbeat, or feeling faint
+- Knowing if you have a family history of SCA (onset of heart disease in a family member before the age of 50 or a sudden, unexplained death at an early age) - Telling your health care provider during your pre-season physical about any unusual symptoms of feeling faint, shortness of breath, chest discomfort, dizziness, or racing or irregular heart rate, especially if you feel these symptoms with physical activity - Taking only prescription drugs that are prescribed to you by your health care provider - Being aware that the inappropriate use of prescription medications, energy drinks, or vaping can increase your risk - Being honest and reporting symptoms

-What should I do if I think I am developing warning signs that may lead to sudden cardiac arrest?
+What should I do if I notice the warning signs that may lead to SCA?

-- Tell an adult your parent or guardian, your coach, your athletic trainer or your school nurse - Get checked out by your health care provider - 3.
+- 1. Tell an adult your parent, your coach, your athletic trainer, your band leader, or your school nurse - 2.
+Get checked out by your health care provider - 3.
 Take care of your heart - 4.
 Remember that the most dangerous thing you can do is to do nothing